appsquickly/typhoon/README.md

 * It provides very low overhead, so is compatible with memory and CPU-constrained devices.
 (I mentioned this before but its worth mentioning again).
 * It can still be used as the foundation for a future GUI-tool - this is what Apple does with Interface Builder and StoryBoards.
 Great build-time tools, lean runtime.
-(NB: Not an all-or-nothing approach, the xml will still be readable).

 #### _Reams_ of it?!?